 What activities would you recommend for sensory avoiders that are in middle school and junior high?

-* If possible, try to set up their schedule so that their hardest classes are in the mornings.
-OVER-responders are usually at their best in the mornings.
+- If possible, try to set up their schedules so their hardest classes are in the mornings.
+OVER-responders are usually at their best in the morning.

-* If these are kids in general education, try things like encouraging them to keep their books in a backpack rather than locker, so they get good proprioceptive input between classes, make arrangements for them to have access to the gym to lift weights or walk the treadmill over their lunch period for some calming/organizing input, encourage the wearing of compression garments under their clothing like Under Armor sportswear.
+- If these are kids in general education, there are several things you might try: Encouraging them to keep their books in a backpack rather than locker, so they get good proprioceptive input between classes.
+Make arrangements for them to have access to the gym to lift weights or walk the treadmill over their lunch period for some calming, organizing input.
+Encourage them to wear compression garments under their clothing, such as Under Armor sportswear.
 Use My Sensory Book or Tools for Teens to help them gain an understanding of their sensory needs.

 I hope that helps!
 Please let me know if I can answer any other questions for you.